EashaSatti/first-project/README.md

 # first-project
-This is my first project using JavaScript concepts
+This is my first project building JavaScript concepts